Lee Elder: Professional career

-The PGA Tour

 The PGA lifted its color barrier in 1961, meaning non white players could become members.
 In 1967 Elder raised enough money to attend qualifying school for the PGA Tour.
-He finished 9th out of a class of 122 and gained his tour card for 1968.
+At 1967 PGA Tour Qualifying School, Elder finished 9th out of a class of 122 and gained his tour card for 1968.
 That year, he placed 40th on the money list, bringing in approximately $38,000.
 The highlight of Elder's rookie season was a memorable playoff loss to Jack Nicklaus at the American Golf Classic.
 Elder lost to Nicklaus on the fifth hole of sudden death.

-In 1971 Elder accepted a personal invitation from Gary Player to participate in the South African PGA Championship in Johannesburg, South Africa.
+In 1971, Elder accepted a personal invitation from Gary Player to participate in the South African PGA Championship in Johannesburg, South Africa.
 The event marked the first integrated tournament in the country’s history.
-The country had apartheid policies in effect at the time, but he agreed to participate after the South African government agreed not to subject him or spectators to the usual segregation requirements.
-He also played in a number of other tournaments in Southern Africa plus he won the Nigerian Open in 1971.
+The country had apartheid policies in effect at the time but he agreed to participate after the South African government agreed not to subject him or spectators to the usual segregation requirements.
+Elder also played in a number of other tournaments on the Southern African Tour plus he won the 1971 Nigerian Open.

-In 1974, Elder earned his first win on the PGA Tour at the Monsanto Open, which gained him entry to the Masters Tournament in Augusta, Georgia the following April.
-This marked the first time Augusta National invited a specifically-black golfer to compete in the Masters Tournament since it began in 1934, which coincidentally was Elder's year of birth.
-The Masters was, in the 1960s and 1970s, frequently 'tweaking' its qualifications for entry.
-Winners of PGA Tour events were not automatically invited to play at Augusta when Pete Brown and Charlie Sifford won on tour.
-Brown won twice: once in 1964 and again in 1970.
-Sifford won in 1967 and again in 1969, but it was not until the early 1970s when Augusta revised its qualifications policy and Elder won Monsanto that a Black golfer was finally invited to play in the Masters.
+In 1974, Elder earned his first win on the PGA Tour at the Monsanto Open which gained him entry to the Masters Tournament in Augusta, Georgia the following April.
+This marked the first time Augusta National Golf Club invited a specifically-black American golfer to compete in the Masters Tournament.
 Elder shot a 74 on day one and a 78 on day two of the 1975 Masters, missing the cut, but the impact of his presence in the field was clear.
-Elder went on to play in the Masters five more times from 1977 to 1981.
+Elder went on to play in the Masters five more times from 1977 to 1981 and compiled two 'Top-20' finishes among his made cuts at Augusta.
+In 1979, Elder made the cut in all 4 majors between the ages of 44 and 45.
+The 1979 tournament was the only time Elder competed in the British Open.

-In 1979, he became the first African American to qualify for play in the Ryder Cup.
+In 1979, he became the first black American golfer to qualify for play in the Ryder Cup.

 In 1984, at the age of 50, Elder joined the Senior PGA Tour.
 He won a total of eight tournaments on the senior tour between 1984 and 1988.